sympact06/sympact06/README.md

 ## About Me

 I am a multifaceted tech enthusiast with an array of skills that range from programming to design.
-My journey started off as a curious teenager, diving deep into the realm of cheats, and I've since evolved into a professional with a penchant for ethical hacking and software development.
+My journey started off as a curious teenager, diving deep into the realm of cheats, and I've since evolved into a (semi)professional with a penchant for ethical hacking and software development.

 🔐 **Certified Ethical Hacker by Cisco** - You can view my other certifications [here](https://learningnetwork.cisco.com/s/profile/0056e00000EK10v).